Band filling effects on the emergence of magnetic skyrmions: Pd/Fe and Pd/Co bilayers on Ir(111): Results

 \subsection{Heisenberg exchange interactions}

-The calculation of the Heisenberg (isotropic), $J_{ij}$, and the DMI (anisotropic) exchange parameters were done for a collinear spin configuration.
+The calculation of the Heisenberg (isotropic), $J_{ij}$, and the DMI (anisotropic) exchange parameters were done for a collinear spin configuration, and we here consider an approximation \cite{Polesya2010} in which the Pd and Ir moments are treated as independent spin degrees of freedom.
 Figure \ref{fig:exchange-fe-fe} shows the intralayer $3d$-$3d$, as well as the interlayer $3d$-$4d$ and $3d$-$5d$ $J_{ij}$ parameters in Pd/X/Ir(111) (X = Fe, Co), including a comparison with Fe and Co fcc bulks exchange couplings, both with the same lattice parameter as Ir bulk.

 Concerning the Pd/Fe bilayer on Ir(111), the intralayer isotropic exchange coupling ($J_{\textnormal{Fe}-\textnormal{Fe}}$) is FM between spin moments of first neighbors Fe atoms ($J^{1st}_{\textnormal{Fe}-\textnormal{Fe}}= 11.3$ meV) and its strength decreases with inter atomic distance, oscillating between positive and negative values for more distant atoms.
 In particular, from the second neighbors to the fifth neighbors, the interactions favors the AFM coupling (with emphasis on the third neighbors' interactions, of $J^{3rd}_{\textnormal{Fe}-\textnormal{Fe}}= -2.1\,$ meV), as shown in Fig.~\ref{fig:exchange-fe-fe}, which characterizes a long-range magnetic frustration effect.
 This remark is particularly relevant, given that frustrated isotropic exchange interactions have shown to play a key role on the stabilization of complex noncollinear (spin spiral, skyrmionic) states in transition metal 2D systems \cite{Rozsa2016a,Okubo2012}, as well as effective $J_{ij}$'s are closely related to the formation of lower-energy spin spiral states \cite{Dupe2016}.
 Fe bulk fcc ($\gamma$-Fe) is known to exhibit a ground state noncollinear magnetic ordering, very sensible to the lattice parameter \cite{Sjostedt2002}, but the fcc structure is not the only cause \cite{Liz??rraga2004} for the Fe noncollinearity in Pd/Fe/Ir(111): the $J^{1st}_{\textnormal{Fe}-\textnormal{Fe}}$ is drastically modified when Fe changes from the fcc bulk structure to a monolayer (see Fig. \ref{fig:exchange-fe-fe}).
 Beyond $\sim2a$, the coupling $J_{\textnormal{Fe}-\textnormal{Fe}}$ becomes very small.
 These values are in agreement with earlier results for Pd/Fe bilayer on Ir(111) \cite{Bottcher2018,Simon2014,Dupe2014}.
 The coupling between a typical Fe atom and its first neighbor Pd is FM, to be precise $J^{1st}_{\textnormal{Fe}-\textnormal{Pd}}=2.2$ meV, while between Fe and Ir nearest neighbors are much weaker ($\sim9\%$ of the Fe-Pd interaction), as shown as \textit{Inset} in Fig. \ref{fig:exchange-fe-fe}, due to the large Ir bandwidth.